jeskaj/dance-diary-terminal-app/README.md

 ![Trello on Tuesday](docs/trello3-tues.png)

-8 May 2024 - At this stage, determined that the Lesson module could not be developed for the initial project submission, so moved to Backlog:
+8 May 2024 - At this stage, it was determined that the Lesson module could not be developed for the initial project submission, so tasks relating to this module were moved to Backlog:

 ![Trello on Wednesday](docs/trello7-wed.png)

-9 May, 2024:
+9 May, 2024 - Added a list for Bugs (bug found was resolved that day):

 ![Trello on Thursday](docs/trello11-thurs.png)